Negotiating New or Amending a CSA

 Understanding the Drivers of Value

-The value created by CSA changes is driven by:
+The value created by renegotiating a CSA is driven by:

 Our Approach